Clinical Supervision for Counsellors, Therapists and Organizations

 As a Private Practitioner, you can receive clinical supervision individually or as part of a supervision group.

 As a counselling organization, you can receive clinical supervision for your staff as a group, or for individual staff members.

 My office is located in Vancouver, BC, Canada.
-I provide therapy and counselling services worldwide.
+My team and I provide therapy and counselling services worldwide.